Rent a Catamaran in Croatia

-Croatia, known for its sensational 2000 km coastline and vast expanse of archipelago islands, is currently one of the most popular travel destinations in Europe.
-It’s tantalising to think how blissful a catamaran rental in Croatia could be, considering the glorious climate in which you can explore this Eastern European country.
+You can find catamarans available to rent in Croatia and in different dream destinations around the world on the Nautal website.
+Flexible cancellation or changes up to 15 days before check in is allowed on selected boats.
+Check the conditions established with each boat owner.
+Croatia, known for its sensational 2000 km coastline and a vast expanse of archipelago islands, is currently one of the most popular travel destinations in Europe.
+It’s tantalising to think of how blissful a catamaran rental in Croatia could be, considering the glorious climate in which you can explore this Eastern European country.
 Home to over one thousand paradisiac islands, spend your days lapping up sunshine on the large sun deck of your catamaran rental while you cruise cobalt blue waters with your loved ones.

 Our catamaran rentals are available all over Croatia with our most popular areas being Zadar, Sibenik, Split and Hvar.
 Below, we have organised the areas from north to south of Croatia:

 - Kvarner Bay

 Other types of boats available to rent are: motorboats, yachts, sailing boats, and license-free boats.

 What can I do with a catamaran rental in Croatia?

 As everyone has different ideas of fun, here we have put together a few suggestions for you in various regions of Croatia.

 If you choose to rent a catamaran in the region of Istria, be sure to visit Pula and its ancient Roman ruins.
 This northern coastal city is not only renowned for its 2000 year old amphitheatre and Temple of Augustus, but also for its vibrant party life.
 Pula plays host to various events and music festivals every year and is a brilliant place for those who wish to let their hair down on a Friday night!